 My window coverings did a great job blocking out light, but a sleep mask was beneficial too.
 Of course, by the time I woke up, my mask wasn’t on my face anymore, but it always helped get me to sleep.

 Road noise was a bit harder to avoid.
-At the beginning of my trip, I listened intently for voices or cars approaching mine during the night.
+During my first trip, I listened intently for voices or cars approaching mine during the night.
 Once I got more comfortable car camping, the road noise became more of a nuisance.
 I started listening to music and podcasts on earphones before bed or used a white noise or meditation app that helped drown out the noise (I used calm or white noise apps).
 I was surprised at how well it worked.

-If you want to sleep in a car comfortably, fresh air is a necessity.
+If you want to sleep in a car comfortably, fresh air is necessary.
 You shouldn’t leave your car idling for long periods of time, so when you are parked and the air conditioner is off, getting a soft breeze and fresh air is imperative to sleep soundly.

 At first, I used a magnetic mesh net to cover my open sunroof at night.
 It works well on cool nights and prevents bugs from flying in, but you still have to watch out for rain.
 On warmer nights, I really didn’t get as much of a breeze from my sunroof as I did from my windows being down.
 Many companies offer mesh window coverings and rain guards for windows which are great to use while car camping but better for more secluded parking areas.
 In public lots, rolling down a window increases roadside noise which isn’t a good exchange for fresh air in my book.